yar0d/mausritter-sheet/README.md

 ## Companions
 **FUTURE** Another great Mausritter application *will be* [Mausritter-Colony](https://github.com/yar0d/mausritter-colony) for GM to manage their game session.

+## Help wanted
+Some help will be welcome to translate to other languages.
+Currently we have English and French only.

 ## Installation (beta)